A Dallas Cowboys football blog

-The for the looks like it's going to be a wild one.
-The Cowboys have focused their attention on the free agent class, will be looking to sign long-term extensions with several of their top players and now it seems they'll be in the trade market as well.
-In the afternoon, yesterday, a report came out that the Cowboys were interested in Cleveland Browns Duke Johnson.
+The 2019 offseason for the Dallas Cowboys looks like it’s going to be a wild one.
+The Cowboys have focused their attention on the free agent safety class, will be looking to sign long-term extensions with several of their top players and now it seems they’ll be in the trade market as well.
+In the afternoon, yesterday, a report came out that the Cowboys were interested in Cleveland Browns Running Back Duke Johnson.

-Andy Slater, from 640 AM The Hurricane out of Miami, that the Dallas Cowboys and the have both expressed interest in trading for the Cleveland Browns running back.
+Andy Slater, from 640 AM The Hurricane out of Miami, that the Dallas Cowboys and the Philadelphia Eagles have both expressed interest in trading for the Cleveland Browns running back.

 Johnson, a former Miami Hurricane drafted in the third round of the 2015 NFL Draft, has played in every game in his four seasons in the NFL.
 Coming out of college, he profiled as a player who could be given 20 touches a game, but it never really led to that in Cleveland, instead becoming one of the better receiving backs in the NFL in his short time in the league.